Arrangers and Composers

 Principal Trombone, Victoria Symphony

-Brad Howland holds the Principal Trombone chair of the Victoria Symphony Orchestra, and has performed in the past with the Vancouver Symphony Orchestra, CBC Vancouver Orchestra, Malaysian Philharmonic Orchestra, Palm Court Orchestra, and new music group Aventa Ensemble.
-He is a founding member of the Beacon Hill Brass, performing on both euphonium and trombone.
+Brad Howland is Principal Trombone of the Victoria Symphony Orchestra, and has performed in the past as a substitute with the Vancouver Symphony Orchestra, CBC Vancouver Orchestra, Malaysian Philharmonic Orchestra, and Palm Court Orchestra.
+He is a founding member of the Beacon Hill Brass (on euphonium and trombone), and performs school concerts with the trombone/tuba group "Heavy Metal."

 Charles Dool